skip to content

 Pronouns

-When writing about a member of the LGBT community, be sure to ask the person’s preferred gender pronouns.
+When writing about a member of the LGBTQ+ community, ask the person’s preferred gender pronouns.
 For circumstances in which the person does not identify as either male or female, use a singular they and their (regardless of grammatical convention) or whichever gender-neutral pronouns the person prefers.
 In the event that the person prefers that pronouns not be used at all, rework the story to avoid pronouns and use the person’s name whenever necessary.
-Contact the coordinator of the LGBT Resource Center for answers to questions not addressed in this section.

 Male: Use he/him/his/himself